0xDBFB7/scientific_standards/README.md

 They followed the proper ethics guidelines, spectra are published in the interest of transparency.
 They perform a rigorous analysis of the plasma conditions at the LIBS site.
 They even brought in an external expert on lasers from a different country.

 They use two different methods of analysis, LIBS and LA–ICP–MS to confirm their data, and find good agreement.

 It is published in the prestigious Royal Society of Chemistry, in the Journal of Analytical Atomic Spectroscopy.

 It is also [completely wrong](https://doi.org/10.1039/C6JA00373G) and was retracted within two years.

-The reasons are very detailed and complicated to someone who does not know MS spectra from Adam, such as myself.
+The reasons are very complicated for someone who does not know MS spectra from Adam, such as myself.
 But ultimately, all the techniques used are well-estabilished.
-Mass spectrometry was invented in 1918 and spectral line analysis has ~80 years of precedent, ICP-MS has been used since 1980 and best-practices abound, LIBS has been used since the 1960s (https://arxiv.org/pdf/1407.0132.pdf).
+Mass spectrometry was invented in 1918 and spectrometric line analysis has ~80 years of precedent, ICP-MS has been used since 1980 and best-practices abound, LIBS has been used [since the 1960s](https://arxiv.org/pdf/1407.0132.pdf).

 I believe this was an unforced error on the part of the literature.
 This paper did not need to be written, and there was absolutely no reason for it to be published.
 Or, alternatively, since the authors disagree with the retraction, if the paper is correct and the retraction was invalid, there is no reason why such ambiguity ever needed to exist.

 The paper's authors appear to be excellent scientists.
 The first author has since helped with interesting papers on all sorts of materials science.
 The second author has gone on to produce a great result in antibiotics.
-Perhaps I am too generous, but I do not believe it would be fair to blame the authors, considering that the peer-reviewers, presumably populated by *experts in the field of spectroscopy* did not see an issue.
+Perhaps I am too generous, but I do not believe it would be fair to blame the authors, considering that the peer-reviewers, presumably *experts in the field of spectroscopy*, did not see an issue.
 Neither can I blame the editors.
-I think *the system must have failed them*.

 First, (and, admittedly, with the benefit of post-hoc reasoning), the entire mistake could perhaps have been easily systematized into a checkbox that any of the reviewers could have verified quickly - or (speculation) potentially even automated by the journal:

 > "That is why some simple spectroscopic rules mentioned by Cremers and Radziemski should be kept in mind: (i) the strongest lines of the main components must be present in emission spectra; (ii) observation of combinations of intense lines (multiplets): if one component is observed, the others should also be present; (iii) consideration of relative line intensities from spectral databases; and (iv) the presence of spectral lines of various ionized states depending on the experimental conditions."

-##### (This reminds me of electronic pregnancy tests - [the presence](https://www-ncbi-nlm-nih-gov.ezproxy.library.yorku.ca/pmc/articles/PMC4119102/) of a simple color sensor reading a strip of paper rather than a human eye does not improve the underlying sensitivity of the test, but [especially when pressure to report a certain important finding is present] nevertheless produces more accurate results by removing the ability to fool oneself.)
+##### (This reminds me of electronic pregnancy tests - [the presence](https://doi.org/10.1055/s-0034-1368589) of a simple color sensor reading a strip of paper rather than a human eye does not improve the underlying sensitivity of the test, but [especially when pressure to report a certain important finding is present] nevertheless produces more accurate results by removing the ability to fool oneself.)

 Second, under absolutely optimal conditions, the LOD of LIBS is generally claimed to be about 0.6 ppm.
 The authors report results down to a few dozens of parts-per-billion by using an apparently novel plasma correction method.
 A standard for LIBS which contained only the logic "LOD < existing precedent?
 Discuss with experts; publish methods for commentary first; no medical results." would have removed this paper from the literature.